 Budapest in Winter: Weather & 12 Best Things to Do (2026)

-I love winter in Budapest: the city is decorated in Christmas lights during December, you can eat and drink at the Christmas Markets, and if you are lucky, it may even snow.
+In December, the city is decorated with Christmas lights, you can eat and drink at the Christmas Markets, and if you are lucky, it may even snow.

-There are less tourists during January and February, and during this time the hotels and the flights to Budapest are cheaper.
-So, if you are looking for a less busy and affordable time to visit Budapest, January and February are both good times to do so.
+There are fewer tourists in January and February, and during this time the hotels and flights to Budapest are cheaper.
+So, if you are looking for a less busy and more affordable time to visit Budapest, January and February are both good times to do so.

 ALL YOU NEED FOR BUDAPEST IN WINTER: